BranchTaken/Hemlock/README.md

 ### Building

-To build the bootstrap `hlc` Hemlock compiler and invoke the test suite, run
+To build the bootstrap `hmc` Hemlock compiler and invoke the test suite, run

 ```sh
 cd bootstrap